Rambalac/HumbleModeExtension/Readme.md

 ==========================
 This extension turns tabs content to B&W and removes images where possible.
 It does not remove video, canvas and flash.

-Extension remember tabs where it was enabled and all tabs opened from enabled tabs get enabled automatically.
+Extension remembers tabs where it was enabled and all tabs opened from enabled tabs get enabled automatically.

 Installation
 ------------